ComputationalRadiationPhysics/picongpu/INSTALL.rst

 """"""""""""""""
 - `alpaka <https://github.com/alpaka-group/alpaka>`_ is included in the PIConGPU source code

-cupla 0.5.X-dev
-"""""""""""""""
-- `cupla <https://github.com/alpaka-group/cupla>`_ is included in the PIConGPU source code

 mallocMC 2.6.0crp-dev
 """""""""""""""""""""
 - only required for CUDA and HIP backends